AndersKristof/stat-generator-for-dungeons-and-dragons/README.md

 # Stat Generator for Dungeons and Dragons
 This project provides a set of Python functions to generate and analyze character stats for Dungeons and Dragons (D&D).
-The stats are generated using various methods, including rolling dice and point buy systems.
+The stats are generated using a combination of various methods, including rolling dice and point buy systems.

+## Why This Script?

+I created this script to have a way of generating stats for Dungeons and Dragons characters that combines the fun of randomness from dice rolls with the possibility of achieving very high (16, 17, 18) and very low (down to 3) stats.
+This approach maintains the rarity of extreme stats while also incorporating the balance that systems like point buy provide.

 ## Features